 But wait, there’s more on the sun bear!

 6.)
-Since they are consumers, in part, of fruit and plants, they are a keystone species, as their feces disperses seeds and thus helps with plant propagation.
+Since they are consumers, in part, of fruit and plants, they are considered a keystone species, as their feces disperses seeds and thus helps with plant propagation.

 7.)
 During mating season, the bears will engage in fake fighting, behavior that resembles hugging, head bobbing, head nuzzling, and barking.